Bill to Increase Retirement Age of PWDs Passes Second Reading in House

 The proposed legislation titled, “Discrimination Against Persons with Disability Prohibition (Amendment) Bill, 2022,” was sponsored by Chairman Committee on Defence, Hon.
 Babajimi Benson.

-Leading the debate on its general principles said the Bill seeks to amend the Principal Act which provides for measures to protect and ensure inclusion of PLWD in Nigeria.
+Leading the debate on its general principles, he said the bill seeks to amend the Principal Act which provides for measures to protect and ensure inclusion of PLWD in Nigeria.

-The amendment, he said will include an insertion of a subsection 30 (1) which provides for an increase in the retirement age and term of service from 65 to 70 years or 40 years of service, whichever comes first.
+The amendment, he said would include an insertion of sub-section 30 (1) which provides for an increase in the retirement age and term of service from 65 to 70 years or 40 years of service, whichever comes first.

 “They also face social stigma and prejudice and obstacles to moving around their own communities and city spaces.
 This leads to poverty and dejection especially when they retire early.
 This amendment will give them more opportunities, not only to fully give their services to the country, but to also benefit more from the government and live a reasonable life after retirement.
 As a peoples’ parliament, the passage of this bill will further demonstrate our commitment to equity and fairness for all Nigerians.”